Send the link below via email or IMCopy

 - (ii) prevent harm from occurring to others.

-fair, equitable, and appropriate treatment in light of what is due or owed to persons.
+fair and equitable treatment in light of what is due or owed to persons.

 Specification of Justice